-In the PDFs below, we address some of the more common things you can expect when filing a lawsuit.
+In the flowcharts below, we address some of the more common things you can expect when filing personal injury lawsuit.

 While we can’t tell you everything that might happen in any particular case, these steps provide an overview of what you may generally expect: